-Line counters themselves are pretty simple in nature, and fairly similar across various different reel manufacturers.
+Line counters themselves are pretty simple in nature and fairly similar across various different reel manufacturers.
 However, while there are no best line counters, there are certainly best reels that happen to have one.

-Fish are Lazy
+Fish Are Lazy

-I suppose its not appropriate to make such a blanket statement about a huge number of species.
-Certainly a sailfish or tarpon would take offense to that previous generalization.
+I suppose it's not appropriate to make such a blanket statement about a huge number of species.
+Certainly, a sailfish or tarpon would take offense to that previous generalization.
 But as a rule, fish are lazy opportunists.

-Its comes down to survival.
+It comes down to survival.
 A fish knows it needs to eat more calories than it expends.
 Why chase small bait up and down the water column day after day when you can let the food come to you?
 After all, this is the same thing going through my head every time I pick up the phone and order a pizza.

-Trout sit in pocket water behind boulders and let bugs drift down stream to them.
+Trout sit in pocket water behind boulders and let bugs drift downstream to them.